-- B. The Facility discharges wastewater blended tertiary treated water (San Jose Creek WRPs and advanced treated recycled water from GRIP-AWTF) to the San Gabriel River, a water of the United States.
+- B. The Facility discharges wastewater to San Gabriel River, a water of the United States.
 This discharge of waste is a new discharge.
 Attachment B provides a map of the area around the Facility.
 Attachment C provides a flow schematic of the Facility. - C. When applicable, state law requires dischargers to file a petition with the State Water Board, Division of Water Rights and receive approval for any change in the point of discharge, place of use, or purpose of use of treated wastewater that decreases the flow in any portion of a watercourse.
 The State Water Board retains separate jurisdictional authority to enforce any applicable requirements under Water Code section 1211.
-This is not an NPDES permit requirement. - D. The Discharger filed a report of waste discharge and submitted an application for a waste discharge requirements (WDRs) and NPDES permit on January 110, 2017.
-Supplemental information was requested on February 102, 2017 and received on February 2117, 2017.
+This is not an NPDES permit requirement. - D. The Discharger filed a report of waste discharge and submitted an application for a waste discharge requirements (WDRs) and NPDES permit on January 10, 2017.
+Supplemental information was requested on February 10, 2017 and received on February 21, 2017.
 The application was deemed complete on March 13, 2017.
 A site visit was conducted on May 22, 2017, to observe operations and collect additional data to develop permit limitations and requirements for waste discharge. - E. Regulations at 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
 Accordingly, Table 3 of this Order limits the duration of the discharge authorization.
 However, pursuant to California Code of Regulations, title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all federal NPDES requirements for continuation of expired permits.